 From time to time, we have been involved, are currently involved, and may in the future become involved, in various legal proceedings relating to matters incidental to the ordinary course of our business, including intellectual property, commercial, employment, class action, whistleblower, and other litigation and claims, and governmental and other regulatory investigations and proceedings.
 For example, the restatement and related material weaknesses in our internal control over financial reporting have resulted in stockholder litigation against us and adverse regulatory consequences.
 Claims against us, whether meritorious or not, are frequently time-consuming, result in costly litigation, harm our reputation, require significant management attention, and divert significant resources.
 In addition, the expense of litigation and the timing of this expense from period to period are difficult to estimate and subject to change.
-The risk of litigation may be heightened among public companies, like us, that have restated their financial statements.
+The risk of litigation may be heightened among public companies, like us, that have previously undergone a merger with a special purpose acquisition company, as well as for companies, like us, that have restated their financial statements.